A homotopy invariant of stable maps to oriented surfaces: Chessboard functions

+Let $(a, b, c, d)$ be the values of the chessboard function $c$ at four points that are respectively in the regions $L, T, R, B$, e.g., see Fig.~\ref{fig:7}.
+We note that the order of entries $(a,b,c,d)$ depends on the choice of, say, the left region $L$.
+However, up to cyclic permutations, the tuple $(a,b,c,d)$ is an invariant of the double point, called the \emph{type} of the double point.

-\begin{lemma} Up to a cyclic permutation, each type of double points is either of the form $(a, a+1, a, a-1)$ or $(a, a+1, a, a+1)$ for some $a$, where $a$ is a non-negative integer if the chessboard function is integral, and it is an element of $\Z_2$ if the chessboard function is $\Z_2$-valued. \end{lemma}
+\begin{lemma} Each type of double points is either of the form $(a, a+1, a, a-1)$ or $(a, a+1, a, a+1)$ for some $a$, where $a$ is a non-negative integer if the chessboard function is integral, and it is an element of $\Z_2$ if the chessboard function is $\Z_2$-valued. \end{lemma}

 The proof of Lemma~\ref{l:13} is straightforward; we omit it.
 We note that if the chessboard function is $\Z_2$-valued, then the two types of double points in Lemma~\ref{l:13} are the same.
-The canonical orientation of arcs with respect to the $\Z_2$-valued chessboard function near the double point is the same as for the integral chessboard function near the double point of the type $(a, a+1, a, a+1)$.

 \begin{lemma} The canonical orientations of $\alpha$ and $\beta$ agree if and only if the canonical orientations of $\alpha'$ and $\beta'$ agree. \end{lemma} \begin{proof} We will give an argument for an integral chessboard function; for a $\Z_2$-valued chessboard function the argument is similar.
 Without loss of generality, we may assume that the arcs are labeled $\alpha, \beta, \alpha', \beta'$ as in Fig.~\ref{fig:7}.
-By Lemma~\ref{l:13}, up to a cyclic permutation, the type of the double point is either of the form $(a, a+1, a, a-1)$ or $(a, a+1, a, a+1)$.
-If the double point is of the form $(a, a+1, a, a-1)$, then up to a cyclic permutation, the values of $c$ are as shown on the left schematic of Fig.~\ref{fig:7}.
+By Lemma~\ref{l:13}, the type of the double point is either of the form $(a, a+1, a, a-1)$ or $(a, a+1, a, a+1)$.
+If the double point is of the form $(a, a+1, a, a-1)$, then the values of $c$ are as shown on the left schematic of Fig.~\ref{fig:7}.
 Therefore, the coorientations, and hence orientations, of $\alpha$ and $\beta$ agree.
 Similarly, the orientations of $\alpha'$ and $\beta'$ agree.
 If the double point is of the form $(a, a+1, a, a+1)$, then the values of $c$ are as on the right schematic of Fig.~\ref{fig:7}, and therefore, the coorientations, and hence orientations, of $\alpha$ and $\beta$ do not agree.
 Similarly, the orientations of $\alpha'$ and $\beta'$ disagree, as well. \end{proof}

 This completes the proof of Proposition~\ref{p:10a}. \end{proof}